 VII.
 Meetings

-The Council shall meet [Monthly?
-Quarterly?
-Other?], at a time and place to be announced and at such other times as the Council deems necessary.
+The Council shall meet quarterly or as needed, at a time and place to be announced and at such other times as the Council deems necessary.

 All meetings of the Council and of any subcommittee at which a quorum is present are subject to the Colorado Open Meetings Law.